 Very Special Arts is an annual day set aside for special needs children in the schools to learn art in lessons tailored just for them.
 Usually the second Tuesday in April, Very Special Arts is a wonderful annual event to be a part of whether you’d like to help with transforming the Exhibit Hall to a kid safe art classroom, teaching art to special needs kids, or cleaning up after the event, every little bit helps to make the event wonderful and exciting for the students.

-FAA holds many events from literary readings to artist lectures, the Fairbanks Film Festival, Mayor’s Awards for the Arts, fundraisers, and special performing arts events.
+Fairbanks Arts Association holds events such as literary readings and artist lectures, fundraisers, and special performing arts events.
 Most of these are held in the evening somewhere in Pioneer Park and require transforming the gallery, the Blue Room, the Exhibit Hall, or the Theater into a place perfectly suited to the needs of the event.
 Every pair of hands can help make arts events comfortable and safe for the audience and the performers.
 Many times there are receptions with delicious hors d’oeuvres and live music!